beginner-corp/docs.begin.com/src/shared/docs/en/getting-started/builds-deploys.md

 In addition to provisioning and managing your app's infrastructure, Begin is also a fully integrated CI/CD build pipeline optimized for incredibly rapid deployments.

-Begin builds spin up instantly and run in parallel, so you can build and deploy as quickly as you can push changes to `master`.
+Begin builds spin up instantly and run in parallel, so you can build and deploy as quickly as you can push changes to your `main` branch.

 Deployments to `staging` and `production` take only seconds and are instantly available at scale – enjoy the benefits of near-instant iteration with frequent pushes!

+The `Activity` view – your default view in Begin - shows all your app's builds, its current deploy status, and corresponding build log data.

 ![Begin screenshot](/_static/screens/begin-activity.jpg)

-The `Activity` view – your default view in Begin - shows all your app's builds, its current deploy status, and corresponding build log data.

 ## Build pipeline